 - Two of the competitors were originally contacted by using their preferred online enquiry form.
 In both cases neither competitor responded and they had to be contacted by alternative means

 - If you have an online enquiry form how often do you check for incoming enquiries and do you have formalised process to ensure requests aren’t lost / missed

 - How much do you know about your competitors?

 - If you had more accurate and up to date information on your competitors, would this help you gain sales and generate additional profits.

 - For more information contact Andrew Goode on 01733 361729 or click here.
-For more information on marketing issues click here
+For more information on competitor analysis and marketing issues click here